Grabovac (Svilajnac)

 Grabovac is a village in the municipality of Svilajnac, Serbia.
 According to the 2002 census, the village has a population of 1012 people.
 Name of the village derives from the grab forest (lat.
 Carpinus betulus) that once stood in its spot.

-The birth house of Stevan Sindjelic is located in the center of the village and it is open to the public.
+The birth house of Stevan Sinđelić is located in the center of the village and it is open to the public.
+It serves as an exhibition space with a display depicting the period of the First Serbian Uprising, including original furniture from this region.